 Skip to content

-Water in the Wimmera system is stored in three on-stream reservoirs (Lake Wartook on the MacKenzie River, Lake Lonsdale on Mount William Creek and Lake Bellfield on Fyans Creek) and in several off-stream storages (Taylors Lake, Lake Fyans and Toolondo Reservoir).
+Water in the Wimmera system is stored in three on-stream reservoirs (Lake Wartook on the MacKenzie River, Lake Lonsdale on Mount William Creek and Lake Bellfield on Fyans Creek) and in several off-stream storages (Taylors Lake, Lake Fyans, and Toolondo Reservoir).
 A channel system enables water to be moved between several storages.
 Water can also be transferred from Rocklands Reservoir in the Glenelg system to the Wimmera system via the Rocklands-Toolondo Channel and from Moora Moora Reservoir via the Moora Channel.
-The connected storages and channels are collectively called the Wimmera- Mallee System Headworks.
-Water that is harvested in the system headworks is used for towns and stock and domestic supply throughout the Wimmera catchment and parts of the Avoca, Hopkins, Loddon, Glenelg and Mallee catchments.
+The connected storages and channels are collectively called the Wimmera-Mallee System Headworks.
+Water harvested in the system headworks is used for town, stock, and domestic supply throughout the Wimmera catchment and parts of the Avoca, Hopkins, Loddon, Glenelg, and Mallee catchments.
 Passing flows are provided to the Wimmera River and lower Mount William and Fyans creeks.

 Yarriambiack Creek is a distributary of the upper Wimmera River that would have naturally received flow during high-flow events.
 Modifications to the Yarriambiack Creek offtake increase flow rates in Yarriambiack Creek compared to what would have naturally happened, but they reduce the flow rates to the high-priority reaches of the Wimmera River.